-A veterinary clinical pathology Training Programme allows graduate veterinarians, who have either completed a 1 year rotating internship programme, or 2 years in veterinary practice, or equivalent clinical practice acceptable by the Credentials Committee, to acquire in-depth knowledge of veterinary clinical pathology and its supporting disciplines under the supervision and guidance of a diplomate of the ECVCP, in an ECVCP approved Standard or Alternative Training Programme taking place in an ECVCP approved laboratory.
+A Training Programme (Residency) allows veterinarians, who have either completed a 1 year rotating internship programme, or at least 2 years in veterinary practice, or equivalent clinical practice acceptable by the Credentials Committee, to acquire in-depth knowledge of veterinary clinical pathology.
+The trainee (resident) is under the supervision and guidance of an ECVCP diplomate and follows an ECVCP approved Standard or Alternative Training Programme which takes place in an ECVCP approved laboratory.